nikitakesharwani/React-learning-lab/README.md

 10. super(props)
     Used in class components to call the constructor of the parent class (React.Component).
 This allows access to this.props inside the constructor.

+11. React.lazy()
+    Allows you to load components dynamically (only when needed), enabling code splitting.

+12. Suspense
+    Is used to wrap lazy-loaded components and show a fallback UI (like a loader) while the component is being loaded.

 # Hooks Learned

 1. useState